 - another person’s negligent conduct,

-- that result in the death of another individual,
+- that results in the death of another individual,

 the major distinction is that the damages for a survival lawsuit are for the deceased person him or herself.